nilesr/LeslieBot/README.md

 ### Set Up

-Install prerequisites: discord.py rewrite, `BTEdb`, `python-gobject`
+Install prerequisites: discord.py rewrite, `python-gobject`

 Install and configure [mako-server](https://github.com/nilesr/mako-server) such that you can receive API posts